httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Several named query parameters MAY be included in a single signature input.
 Single named parameters MAY occur in any order in the signature input string.

-The value of a single named parameter is the the `valueString` of the named query parameter defined by {{HTMLURL}} Section 5.1, which is the value after URL decoding.
+The value of a single named parameter is the the `valueString` of the named query parameter defined by {{HTMLURL}} Section 5.1, which is the value after percent-encoded octets are decoded.
 Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
 Named query parameters with an empty `valueString` are included with an empty string as the covered content value.